pytest-dev/pyfakefs/docs/usage.rst

 Patch using fake_filesystem_unittest.patchfs decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is basically a convenience wrapper for the previous method.
-If you want to use the fake filesystem for a single function, you can write:
+If zou are not using ``pytest`` and  want to use the fake filesystem for a
+single function, you can write:

 .. code:: python